RRHotwire/Portfolio/Freshman/131_P1/Readme.txt

 Project 1, CPSC 131

-Template code written in 2016 by Kevin Wortman (kwortman@fullerton.edu)
+Template code written in 2016 by Kevin Wortman

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the